fakhouri-junior/Word2vec/README.md

 python preprocess_text_file.py -i input_file.txt -o name_of_output_file.txt

-or if you would like to use the default and the model on a really tiny corpus just to experiment with code rather than get results then just run the file
+or if you would like to use the default files and run the model on a really tiny corpus just to experiment with code rather than get results then just run the file

 python preprocess_text_file.py